rage/programming-23/data/part-9/1-objects-and-references.md

     def eat_lunch(self, payment: float):
         # A regular lunch costs 2.50 euros.
-        # Increase the value of the funds at the terminal by the price of the lunch,
+        # Increase the value of the funds at the terminal by the
-        # increase the number of lunches sold, and return the appropriate change.
+        # price of the lunch, increase the number of lunches sold,
+        # and return the appropriate change.
-        # If the payment passed as an argument is not large enough to cover the price,
+        # If the payment passed as an argument is not large enough to cover
-        # the lunch is not sold, and the entire sum is returned.
+        # the price, the lunch is not sold, and the entire sum is returned.

     def eat_special(self, payment: float):
         # A special lunch costs 4.30 euros.
-        # Increase the value of the funds at the terminal by the price of the lunch,
+        # Increase the value of the funds at the terminal by the
-        # increase the number of specials sold, and return the appropriate change.
+        # price of the lunch, increase the number of lunches sold,
+        # and return the appropriate change.
-        # If the payment passed as an argument is not large enough to cover the price,
+        # If the payment passed as an argument is not large enough to cover
-        # the lunch is not sold, and the entire sum is returned.
+        # the price, the lunch is not sold, and the entire sum is returned.
 ```

 You may use the following code to test your class: